 6. The bounced cheque fee

-Bounce a cheque due to insufficient funds and you will be charged AED 105.
+Bounce a cheque due to insufficient funds and you will be charged 105.

 It is one of the few penalties that has not changed in years and it is identical across most banks.